 Note: If no disks are found, it may be an indication of a more serious problem.
 Call the DoIT Help Desk at 264-HELP (608-264-4357).

 Note: If it does find any problems, you should click Repair Disk to scan again.
 If it finds the same problem(s) during the second scan, it means Disk Utility cannot repair the disk and a more advanced utility is required.
 Call the DoIT Help Desk at 264-HELP.

-System file permissions can be verified or repaired on the startup disk so it is not necessary to restart from a CD or DVD.
+System file permissions can be verified or repaired on the startup disk so it is not necessary to restart to your recovery partition.
 To check and repair system file permissions, select the name of the hard drive on the left and click the Repair Disk Permissions button.

 Some hard drives are capable of reporting problems before a hardware failure occurs.
 This is known as Self-Monitoring, Analysis and Reporting Technology or S.M.A.R.T.
 A hard drive's S.M.A.R.T. status (if available) is only displayed when the the drive (e.g. 57.3 GB IBM IC35L060A...) is selected on the left side of the window.

 The version of Disk Utility included with Mac OS X 10.4 or newer can display the S.M.A.R.T. status while running from a CD/DVD or the hard drive.
 The 10.3 version only reports S.M.A.R.T. status while running from the hard drive.
 The version of Disk Utility in 10.2 does not report S.M.A.R.T. status.